michaelgwelch/loominate.net/_posts/2012-04-28-doing-code-reviews-with-github.md

     $ git fetch bill

 We use remote branches (rather than master) for new work.
-This allows team members to have more than one outstanding pull request (if necessary &#8211; perhaps they have a new task, and one or more bugs that they've fixed).
+This allows team members to have more than one outstanding pull request (if necessary&#8212;perhaps they have a new task and one or more bugs that they've fixed).
 So when I inspect the branches for bill I may see something like the following:

     $ git branch -r | grep bill
     bill/fixBug17